What is the shipping weight of the Tuft & Needle Mattress?

 Twin - Best for average height adults and children.
 This size typically fits trundle and bunk beds.

 Twin XL - Recommended for taller youth and adults.
 This size is commonly seen in college dorms.
-Two Twin-XL side by side will equal a King size.
+Two Twin-XL side by side will almost equal a King size (it's not exact, but as close as you can get).

 Full - A spacious, comfortable sleeping space for a single adult, but a tight sleeping space for two.